janosrusiczki/rusiczki.net/_drafts/0000-00-00-a-new-blogging-engine.markdown

 - Ruby
 - Technical
 ---
 The last entry about a blogging software switch was called '[Keeping up with the times](http://www.rusiczki.net/2009/04/02/keeping-up-with-the-times/)' and I could have called this one the same.
-Back then, I finally realized that maintaining my Movable Type installation was a pain as I knew next to no Perl, but since I was an established PHP developer the migration to Wordpress was logical and now I 'admit' that I slowly transitioned to being a Ruby developer so I'm embracing Jekyll.
+Back then, I finally realized that maintaining my Movable Type installation was a pain as I knew next to no Perl, but since I was an established PHP developer the migration to Wordpress was logical.
+Now I'm 'admitting' that I slowly transitioned to being a Ruby developer so I'm embracing Jekyll.

 So what were the other reasons for the switch?